bccp/nbodykit/docs/source/index.rst

 - reducing wall-clock time by **scaling** to thousands of cores

-- **deployment** and availability on large, super computing facilities
+- **deployment** and availability on large, super-computing facilities

+- an **interactive** user interface that performs as well in a Jupyter notebook as on super-computing machines

 All algorithms are parallel and run with Message Passing Interface (MPI).